jayposs/bobb/readme.md

 * GetAllKeys - like GetAll but returns key values
 * GetIndex - works like GetAll but uses index bkt to speed processing
 * Put - put multiple records
+* PutBkts (added May 3, 2024) - put records to 2 buckets in a single transaction
 * PutOne - put a single record
 * PutIndex - put records into an index bucket
 * Qry - return records meeting selection criteria in sorted order